 Mineral Carbonation has become an important field of R&D, recognised as having very large scale potential, being safe and permanent.
 It is known as a carbon capture and utilization (CCU) technology.

 The question always asked of MCi is whether we can make mineral carbonation economical or cost effective at scale.
-An independent techno-economic study released by the Australian peak research body CSIRO in 2021 CO2 Utilisation Roadmap established that our mineral carbonation technology could profitably remove emissions at scale.
+The CO2 Utilisation Roadmap, an independent techno-economic study released by Australia's national science agency CSIRO in 2021, established that our mineral carbonation technology could profitably remove emissions at scale.

 Our work and our technology is completely different to that being developed in the carbon capture and storage (CCS) field.
-Our field of science and engineering is beginning to attract significant funding from national governments in the UK, EU, Canada, Singapore, Finland, Holland, South Africa and China.
+Our field of CCU is beginning to attract significant funding from national governments in the US, UK, EU, Canada, Singapore, Finland, Holland, South Africa and China.